 Grandma scanned my mother’s shape during her pregnancy and decreed that the projection towards the front instead of a widening in the hips foretold a male child.
 My parents settled on the name Barry for their soon to arrive son, in memory of a deceased relative from Eastern Europe.

-Here I am! unmistakably a girl with a delicate pink face and dark hair just long enough to twist into a curl on the top of my head.
-Quick thinking under pressure by my parents resulted in changing the spelling of the chosen name from Barry to Barrie, thereby avoiding the stress of dreaming up a completely new name on the spotI was the young recipient of an androgynous name.
+Here I am! unmistakably a girl with a delicate pink face and dark hair just long enough to twist into one curl on the top of my head.
+Quick thinking under pressure by my parents resulted in changing the spelling of the chosen name from Barry to Barrie, thereby avoiding the stress of dreaming up a completely new name on the spot.
+I was the young recipient of an androgynous name.

 By all accounts, I was received as the beloved first-born child and grandchild, regardless of my gender.

+When I entered elementary school, the teachers did that cruel thing that discriminated against many throughout their young years — they sat us in alphabetical order by surname.
+Pretty little Arlene A. always sat in front; the serenely smiling Lydia Z. sat in the last row, in the far corner; and I — the brown-haired, serious “Miss Barrie Weiner” — sat in the middle of the very last row.
 In fifth grade, I began to squint at the blackboard fifty feet away at the front of the classroom.
 I didn’t know that I could ask someone for help, but my compassionate teacher noticed my struggles.
 My mother took me to Dr. Garfield the optometrist and I was fitted for glasses, one of the unlucky kids who had to adjust to a dorky new four-eyed look at the age of ten.

-Kids teased me not because of my eyeglasses or my male first name but for my last name, pronounced Wee-ner like a hotdog.
+Kids teased me not because of my eyeglasses or my boys’ first name but for my last name, pronounced Wee-ner like a hotdog.
 As I remember it, the boys were the teasers, and the girls mostly well-behaved and compliant, a 1950’s expectation for each.
-That didn’t bother me; it was my first name that made me self-conscious.
+That didn’t bother me; it was my first name that made me feel self-conscious and out of place.
+Having an unusual name meant for a boy — instead of a really pretty name meant for a girl, like Danielle or Barbara Anne, Patricia or Rosemary — made me feel different from all of my laughing, high-spirited classmates with their normal looks — and names.

-Having an unusual name meant for a boy — instead of a really pretty name suitable for a girl, like Danielle or Barbara Anne, Patricia or Rosemary — made me feel different from all of my laughing, high-spirited classmates and their normal looks — and names.
 In my teen years, our mailbox was stuffed with solicitations addressed to me to join the U.S. Marines, Navy, or Air Force, but fell short of a notice to show up at the Selective Service Board.

-I’ve never met a girl or woman with my name, although I know some exist, maybe with cute spellings like Bari or Baree.
+I’ve never met a girl or woman with the same name, although I know some exist, maybe with cute spellings like Bari or Baree.
 I once overheard a woman in a restaurant call her friend “Barrie” and realized that it was the first time I had ever encountered a female namesake.
 That experience has not repeated itself.
 But if someone calls me “Barbie,” a frequent occurrence because the second “r” is easily changed in the mind’s eye to “b,” I promptly correct them, “I’m NOT a Barbie!”

 I intentionally gave my daughter the unmistakably feminine name of Julianne Gabrielle.
 This satisfies me immensely.
 She has grown into a young woman as beautiful and gracious as the sonorous sound of her names flowing one into the other.